-Born on April 28, 1908 in Austria-Hungary, Oskar Schindler was a German businessman and member of the Nazi party who built his career on finding opportunities to get rich.
+Oskar Schindler was not your typical hero.
+Born on April 28, 1908 in Austria-Hungary, Schindler was a German businessman and member of the Nazi party who built his career on finding opportunities to get rich.
 Although married, he was also known for his womanizing and his excessive drinking.
-Not the kind of individual you'd picture as a hero, right?
-But Schindler, despite his flaws, was just that to over 1,100 Jews whose lives he saved during the Holocaust in World War II.
+But Schindler, despite his flaws, was a hero to more than 1,100 Jews whose lives he saved during the Holocaust in World War II.
 Perhaps it was because of — not despite — his duplicitous character that his story is made all the richer.

 Although Schindler himself may not have written most of the lists, he was "personally responsible for the fact there was a list" contends Schindler author Thomas Keneally.
 It is reported that the German businessman essentially used most of his fortune — 4 million German marks — to save Jewish lives.